-They may be extinct but dinosaur activities are still a huge hit with kids.
+They may be extinct, but dinosaurs and dinosaur activities are still a huge hit with kids.

-I’m not sure if its because they’re powerful, ferocious or that they stomp and rawr but my kids LOVE them.
+I’m not sure if its because of their powerful stomp or ferocious ROAR, but my kids absolutely love them!

 So, it makes sense to use their interest in ways that will extend their knowledge, vocabulary and invite lots of wonderful play.